“SA Film Industry Has To Reflect”: TikToker Links Bonko-Nirvana Saga to Off-Putting Adult Scenes

 A TikTok video by content creator @discoursedivaa has sparked a massive online discussion after she questioned why modern television relies so heavily on explicit sex scenes and graphic rape depictions.

-The video, posted on 18 May 2026, gained traction after the woman argued that intimacy on screen does not need to be shown in full detail for viewers to understand what is happening.
+The video, posted on 18 May 2026, saw the woman arguing that intimacy on screen does not need to be shown in full detail for viewers to understand what is happening.
 The woman said implication alone was enough, and there was no need for long, explicit scenes in films and series.

 She specifically called out South African television productions for increasingly including graphic rape scenes without trigger warnings for viewers who may have experienced sexual violence themselves.